matswainson/browser-features.js/README.md

 Lightweight browser feature detection.

-### How to use:

-`window.browserFeatures` provides a true or false value for the following browser features:
+Provides a true or false value for the following browser features:

 * CSS Transform
 * CSS Transition